 But far from always, companies need to bother with cookies to track you on the Internet.

 Any site can get a lot of data about the browser and the device on which it is running: program version, time zone, installed fonts, languages and dozens of other settings.
 While each of these details doesn't make you stand out from the crowd, collectively they often create a unique “digital fingerprint” of the device.
 And you too.

 For example, hundreds of thousands of people using the Windows version of the Chrome browser can constantly visit a site.
 But only one of them will have the Chrome browser version 76.0.3509 for Windows 8.1 at a screen resolution of 1920 × 1080, while the system will have English, French, Kazakh and Russian languages.
-Accordingly, a unique identifier is assigned to such a user and information is collected about him throughout the Internet.
+Accordingly, such a user is assigned a unique identifier and in the future information about him is collected throughout the Internet.
 This is what data brokers do: they collect, buy and sell the most detailed information about user profiles.
 In a very simplified form, it may look like this: “a person with a print XXYYYZZ, most likely at the age of 18-25, is not married, loves travel and cars, smokes, lives, most likely, in the city N or its vicinity”, but often profiles will contain a lot of details, especially if the person is active on the Internet.

 Digital fingerprints are used for more than just internet surveillance, of course.
 Bank sites can use them for additional protection: if the user has always logged in through Safari on MacOS, when trying to log in through Firefox on Windows, you will be prompted to enter your username and password again, just in case.